 You can purchase gold from local merchants or from reputable online dealers.
 As respected online dealers often have the best prices and offer convenience, safety and security, many people opt to buy gold bullion this way.

 Gold rounds closely resemble coins, but they do not have currency value and are instead valued by their gold content.
 They are priced closer to spot price than a true coin of the same size.
 You can find gold rounds that range from 0.05 troy ounces to 1 troy ounce in size.
 Typically, additional metals are not added to gold rounds.
-They are also not as collectible as actual coins.
+They are also not as collectible as actual coins, but do often have niche appeal depending on the refiner and particular design.
+Gold rounds also make for an excellent purchase when your top concern is precious metal content because some may have low premiums compared to highly desired coins.
+So for collectors looking to invest in gold, gold rounds are often a great value.

 The Lady Liberty round offers one of the most affordable methods of gold buying.
 The round is made of 0.9999 pure gold (25 karats) in one-tenth of a troy ounce.
 The rounds are not legal tender, but they provide buyers with more gold for money when compared with fractional coin bullion.
 The obverse of the round features Lady Liberty.
 The reverse of the round shows a bald eagle descending.